RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 #### Snyk Broker CLI application

-The snyk-broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run nodejs packages.
+The broker client is published as an npm package available to be downloaded, installed on run on a machine configured to run nodejs packages.
 You can install and run it directly or use the npx command:

 ```bash
 npm install --global snyk-broker